Mathias Papendieck

-Mathias Papendieck (born 18 February 1982) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag in 2021.
+Mathias Papendieck (born 18 February 1982) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag from 2021 to 2025.

 Life and politics

 Papendieck was born 1982 in the East German town of Rüdersdorf and was elected directly to the Bundestag in September 2021.

 Within his parliamentary group, Papendieck belongs to the Parliamentary Left, a left-wing movement.